 Can suede get wet?
 Generally speaking, yes, suede will not ruin if it gets wet.
+But for this to be true, some conditions must be met.
 The same applies to nubuck, which is a similar type of leather.
 You don’t have to put back your suede shoes because it is raining or snowing outside.
-In fact, when washing suede (or nubuck), you should dampen the whole shoe to clean it, so suede can definitely get wet.
-But there are some limitations to that statement.
 Keep reading to find out more.

 Can You Damage Suede or Nubuck Shoes With Water?